arouyan/lakeFS/docs/getting started/index.md

 ---
 layout: default
-title: Getting Started
+title: Getting started
-description: How to get started with lakeFS?
-Here's an step by step guide
+description: What is lakeFS and what can you do with it?
+Find out in this section.
 nav_order: 4
 has_children: true
 has_toc: true
 ---

-# Getting started

-This is the best section for all those looking to get a smooth start with lakeFS.

 ## What is lakeFS?

 lakeFS transofrms an object storage into a data lake repository that exposes a Git-like interface to the underlying data so that users can use the same development workflows for code and data.
 The open-source lakeFS project supports AWS S3, Azure Blob Storage, and Google Cloud Storage (GCS) as its underlying storage service.
 It's API-compatible with S3 and integrates seamlessly with popular data frameworks such as Spark, Hive, dbt, Trino, and many others.